 5. Height Matters!

 One of the bigger design trends with regard to storage is to make the most of your vertical spaces.
 In the kitchen, for example, one of the most underutilized areas for storage is the spot above the kitchen cabinets but below the ceiling.
-Even if that “window of opportunity” is only a couple inches, it could still be used for pans, sheets, trays, and other items to clear up room on the “main floor.”
+Even if that “window of opportunity” is only a couple of inches, it could still be used for pans, sheets, trays, and other items to clear up room on the “main floor.”

 With a child's closet, you can't always take the approach of using all your vertical space.
 Well, you can and you can't.
-What you'll want to do is keep all the of everyday items at a safe height for your child to reach so that he or she doesn't require a step stool or your assistance every day.
-You can then still use the higher shelves for items that might not be used every day like a princess tutu or a Chewbacca mask – which may be worn only occasionally.
+What you'll want to do is keep all the everyday items at a safe height for your child to reach so that he or she doesn't require a step stool or your assistance every day.
+You can then still use the higher shelves for items that might not be used every day, like a princess tutu or a Chewbacca mask – which may be worn only occasionally.

 6. Take the “Locker” Approach

 One of the most fun activities for kids at school is to decorate their lockers.
 This helps give the youngsters a sense of individualism, and it makes those boring storage spots a bit less mundane.
 You can take that same approach with closet organization.
 A closet can still be “fun” with decorations, stickers, lighting, and other objects.
 A closet that your child loathes a little less maybe one they are more active at keeping organized.